stratisproject/BlockchainProgramming/key_generation/key_generation.md

 And enumerating such number on my home computer took less than 2 seconds.
 We call such enumeration “brute forcing”.

-However let’s say, you use the clock time + the process id for generating the seed.
+However let’s say, you use the clock’s time + the process id for generating the seed.
 Let’s imagine that there are 1024 different process ids.

 So now, the attacker needs to enumerate 604800000 \* 1024 possibilities, which take around 2000 seconds.